 What is glaucoma?

 Glaucoma is an eye disease that may cause loss of vision.
 It usually happens when fluid builds up in the eye, causing an increase in pressure.
 This damages the eye’s optic nerve.
-People with glaucoma start slowly losing their peripheral (side) vision.
-Without treatment, they may lose their vision completely.

 What causes glaucoma?

 Normally, fluid in your eye nourishes the eye and keeps it healthy.
 After the fluid circulates through the eye, it empties through a drain in the front of your eye.
 In people who have glaucoma, the fluid doesn’t drain properly.
 Instead, it builds up and causes increased pressure in the eye and damages the optic nerve.

 How is glaucoma diagnosed?

 Glaucoma is usually diagnosed by an optometrist or ophthalmologist.
 These are people specially trained to provide care for eyes.
 He or she will give you a complete eye exam, including tests that can diagnose glaucoma.
 The tests include:

 - Visual acuity test: This measures how well you see at different distances.

 - Visual field test: This measures your peripheral vision.

 - Dilated eye exam: This allows your eye doctor to examine your retina and optic nerve for signs of damage or other eye problems.